PreethiThakur/Github-basics/readme.md

 #git reset HEAD~1 - this command undoes commit just made and takes us to point before we commited

+#git stash -u - this command is to save unfinished work that yet to commit

+#git stash pop - this command pulls unifinished work so we can work on and commit if we want to.

+#git rm - f <filename> - this command removes the file from local directory

+#git fm -r -f <filename> - this command deletes entire directory

 #git log - this command lists all the commits we made

 #git reset <commit number from log> - this command undoes(unstage) all changes through the commit number mentioned